An energy price cap must be introduced by next winter to stop millions of customers being ripped off, a committee of MPs has said.

-The committee said in a report that Big Six energy companies - British Gas, EDF, E.on, Npower, Scottish Power and SSE - have been overcharging for years and have brought plans to limit bills on themselves.
+The committee said in a report that the big six energy companies – British Gas, EDF, E.on, Npower, Scottish Power and SSE – have been overcharging for years and have brought plans to limit bills on themselves.

 And it says that competition in the domestic energy market is not working effectively for 12 million customers stuck on poor-value tariffs.

-The report also urges Ofgem to be faster and more proactive in using its extensive powers to protect consumers from overcharging in the future.
+The report also urges energy regulator Ofgem to be faster and more proactive in using its powers to protect consumers from overcharging in future.

 Labour MP Rachel Reeves, who chairs the committee, said: "The energy market is broken.
 Energy is an essential good and yet millions of customers are ripped off for staying loyal to their energy provider.